m1820/atd/Demos/Linux/hacked_website_demo/Readme.md

 1. STEP 1 Setting up web servers:
    - Under Tower go to Resources > Templates click on the plus sign to add a new "job playbook"
    - Enter a Name
-   - Under Inventory select the inventory you created with your CentOS servers
+   - Under Inventory select the inventory you created with your Fedora servers
    - Under project select the github project you created
    - Under Playbook slect the Step1_webserver_setup.yml
    - For ther Job Type select run